Coast Salish peoples: Beliefs

-Belief in guardian spirits and shapeshifting or transformation between human and animal spirits were widely shared in myriad forms.
+Belief in guardian spirits and shapeshifting or transformation between human and animal spirits were widely shared in many forms.
 The relations of soul or souls, and conceptions of the lands of the living and the dead were complex and mutable.
 Vision quest journeys involving other states of consciousness were varied and widely practised.
-The Duwamish had a soul recovery and journey ceremony and legends.
+The Duwamish had a soul recovery and journey ceremony.

-They also had many ceremonies and celebrations.

-The Quileute Salish people near the Port Townsend area had their own beliefs about where souls of all living things go.
+The Quileute Salish people near Port Townsend had their own beliefs about where souls of all living things go.
 The shamans of these people believed everything had five components to its spirit; the body, an inner and outer soul, its life force, and its ghost.
-It is believed that an individual becomes ill when their soul is removed from their body and is followed by death when it reaches the underworld.
-It is the job of the Shaman to travel to the underworld to save the individual by recovering the soul while it is travelling between the two worlds.
+They believed that an individual becomes ill when their soul is removed from their body and this is followed by death when the soul reaches the underworld.
+It is the job of the shaman to travel to the underworld to save the individual by recovering the soul while it is travelling between the two worlds.

-The Shamans believed that once the individual's body is dead it is able to connect with its soul and shade in the underworld.
+The shamans believed that once an individual's body was dead it was able to connect with its soul and shade in the underworld.
 It is believed that the spirits are able to come back amongst the living and cause family members to die of sickness and join them in the afterlife.
-Living individuals were terrified of the intentions of the spirits who only appear during the night, prompting Salish people to travel during the day and staying close to others for protection.
+Living individuals were terrified of the intentions of spirits, who only appear at night, prompting Salish people to travel only during the day and stay close to others for protection.
 Coastal Salish beliefs describe the journey to the underworld as a two-day adventure.
 The individual must walk along a trail passing through bushes and a lake to reach a valley that is divided by a river where they will reside.
-Salish belief of the afterlife very closely resembles the past life they lived often assigning themselves to jobs to keep busy, hunt for animals and game, and live with their families.
+Salish beliefs about the afterlife very closely resemble the past life they lived, and they often assign themselves to jobs to keep busy, hunt for animals and game, and live with their families.

-Coastal Salish people believe that through dances, masks, or ceremonies they express themselves through the spiritual powers that they are given.
+Coastal Salish people believe that through dances, masks, or ceremonies they express the spiritual powers that they are given.
 Spirit powers define a community's success through leadership, bravery, healing, or artistry.
-Spirit dancing ceremonies are common gatherings during the winter for members of the community to show their spirit powers through song, or dance.
-The powers they acquired were sought after individually after going through trials of isolation where their powers relate to spirit animals such as a raven, woodpecker, bear, or seal.
-Oftentimes members of the community will get together to show their powers at the longhouse floor, where the spiritual powers are for the individual alone for each member to share and display various songs.
+Spirit dancing ceremonies are common gatherings in the winter for members of the community to show their spirit powers through song, or dance.
+The powers they acquired were sought after individually after going through trials of isolation where their powers related to spirit animals such as a raven, woodpecker, bear, or seal.
+Oftentimes members of the community get together to show their powers on the longhouse floor, where the spiritual powers are for the individual alone for each member to share and display various songs.